 6. Optimize for speed and mobile

 It’s a good idea to check and optimize your website for speed and mobile.
 These are recommendations you’ll get from any SEO blog or consultant, everyday all day.
 Mobile, mobile speed and speed in general, are becoming more important every year (or day, for that matter).
 When preparing your website for the holiday season, this is a good a time as any to re-check your mobile website and site speed and update or improve these, if possible.
+As a start, look at Google’s new Core Web Vitals and use these to improve your site.
+Here are five ways to boost your Core Web Vitals scores.

 Keep on reading: How to check site speed »